 Are You Interested in Conducting a Mid-Semester Check-In?

 Colleagues at the Center for Teaching and Learning would be happy to meet with you to discuss any part of the process, including question design or, if you have already collected input, debriefing and understanding your findings.
-Email email@example.com(link sends e-mail) or visit our consultation calendar to schedule a meeting.
+Email firstname.lastname@example.org(link sends e-mail).

 Instructors can also learn about student experiences generally through existing multi-institutional surveys and reports.
 For example, results of this COVID-19 Student Survey(link is external) were shared in the summer and may offer some helpful insights.